Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 2.)
 Add a state evaluation function by following the instruction in [Create_S.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_S.m) file.

 3.)
 Open [main_GTable.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Main_GTable.m) file.
 Then:
-- Type the cardinality of the channel state (FSC.s), the channel input (FSC.x) and the channel output (FSC.y).
+- Type the cardinalities of the channel state (FSC.s), the channel input (FSC.x) and the channel output (FSC.y).
 - Choose the channel model (FSC.channel), the channel state evaluation (FSC.state), and the channel parameter (FSC.Ch_para).
 - Type the approach to choose the Q-graph as proposed in the paper (Graph.meth).